Wireless Workbench® 6

 - Alerts logged when devices first come online may list device parameters and their values as they are being discovered even though the parameter values themselves have not changed.

-- The ability to request product labels through the Frequency Band Conversion Tool and Report has been discontinued.
+- The ability to request replacement frequency band labels through the Frequency Band Conversion Tool and Report has been discontinued.
 The band conversion function is still available for use.
 For more information, please refer to the WWB Help System in the application, or contact Shure Applications Engineering.

-- To operate Wireless Workbench 6.14.1 with other Shure products, reference the following list of minimum versions supported:
+- To operate this version of Wireless Workbench with other Shure products, reference the following list of minimum versions supported:

 - Axient Digital 1.3.6